 - Cost of additional procedures – Additional procedures during the rhinoplasty surgery may involve additional costs.
 Some common additional procedures include a graft from another part of your body if you have requested any part of your nose to be made larger or changed dramatically.
 Your surgeon may also charge a supplementary cost for open nose operations, which require more time to perform.

 Is the cost of rhinoplasty covered by medicare or private insurance?

 That depends on why you need nose surgery.
-If your nose requires reconstruction because of trauma, functional problems, birth defects or breathing problems, there will be Medicare reimbursements to cover some of the costs.
+If your nose requires reconstruction because of trauma, functional problems, birth defects or breathing problems, there may be Medicare reimbursements to cover some of the costs.
 Your surgeon will be able to advise what rebate is applicable.
 You will need a referral from your GP, so it may be helpful to obtain that prior to visiting your surgeon.
 A GP referral can also entitle you to a medicare rebate for the consultation with your surgeon.

 If your surgery is undertaken purely for aesthetic reasons, it is classified as a cosmetic procedure.
 Medicare does not cover the costs of cosmetic surgery.